Welcome to Cupper's Coffee & Gift Shop

 Burr grinders are are all about precision and versatility.
 They can be manual or electric, and allow you to set the grind yourself.
 There are a variety of styles of burr grinders, but most have either a steel or ceramic burr.
 All crush the beans to ensure the consistency of the grind.
-Depending on the quality of the grinder, most comfortably produce coarse to fine grinds.
-Extra-fine and Turkish grinds require an extra-calibrated and more finely-tuned burr grinder than an entry level grinder.

 The process of roasting results in chemical and physical changes on green beans.
 Small changes in the temperature and length of time for each phase of roasting can have a huge impact on the final coffee.
-The amount of coffee we roasted is determined by our wholesale, fundraising and retail customer needs for the next few days.
-Our Master Roaster Josh roasts many batches of different coffees nearly every day.

 According to the Mayo Clinic’s Dr. Donald Hensrud speaking on coffee and your health, “Newer research shows that [coffee] may actually have health benefits.”
 He continues to say that recent studies have generally not found any connection between coffee and an increased risk of heart disease or cancer.

 In fact, Dr. Hensrud adds that some studies have found an association between coffee consumption and decreased overall mortality and possibly cardiovascular mortality.
-This reversal in thinking may be due to other known high-risk behavours in study subjects, such as smoking and physical inactivity, which also tends to be more common in heavy coffee drinkers.
+This reversal in thinking may be due to other known high-risk behaviours in study subjects, such as smoking and physical inactivity, which also tends to be more common in heavy coffee drinkers.

 Dr. Hensrud points out there have been studies to show coffee may actually protect against Parkinson’s disease, type 2 diabetes, and liver disease, including liver cancer.
 Coffee also seems to improve cognitive function and decrease the risk of depression.
 Let’s drink our java to that!